When and what time is the whale watching?

 Season:

 September and October see the full extent of the southern migration, we tend to see many more mothers and the calves relax, rest and very often play, which is an absolute delight for all!
-If we had to choose a single month to name as the best month to go Whale Watching it would be September heads and shoulders above all other months!
+If we had to choose a single month to name as the best month to go Whale Watching it would be September as heads and shoulders above all other months!

 Time of Day: